29k Asset Management

 Private syndicates · Beneficial ownership · End-to-end management

 This sits outside FCA-regulated collective investment scheme requirements and is available exclusively to Certified High Net Worth Individuals and Self-Certified Sophisticated Investors under the Financial Promotion Order 2005.
-Entry is between £75,000 and £175,000 for shared syndicates and above £1,000,000 for private syndicates.
+Entry is between £75,000 and £175,000 for co-ownership and above £1,000,000 for private syndicates.
 Indian investors access this through LRS.
-29k manages the process end-to-end: property identification, KYC and UK bank account setup, acquisition through legal partners, and quarterly rental distributions with full cash flow statements.
+29k’s role is to structure and administer the arrangement, from property identification and KYC through to acquisition via legal partners and ongoing management.
+Nothing here is an offer, a recommendation, or a forecast of return.
+Capital is at risk.

 <10